Energy Efficiency

 Leapfrogging to Energy-Efficient and Climate-Friendly Commercial Refrigerating Appliances in Brazil

 The Brazilian Ministry of Mine and Energy and U4E launched in 2021 a project that aims to assist the country’s transition to higher-performing commercial refrigeration systems, focusing on businesses such as wholesalers, retailers (it is estimated 65 percent of the energy consumed by supermarkets in Brazil comes from cooling), hotels and restaurants, where potential to reduce energy consumption is high by implementing energy efficiency standards and regulations.
-Indeed, if Brazil has standards in place for multiple types of wp-contentliances, it lacks minimum energy performance standards (MEPS) or energy efficiency labels for commercial refrigerators.
+Indeed, if Brazil has standards in place for multiple types of appliances, it lacks minimum energy performance standards (MEPS) or energy efficiency labels for commercial refrigerators.

 In that context, BASE will support the project’s international study of best practices that aims to help the implementation of MEPS, labels and endorsement stamps, to create regulations implementation recommendations and to provide training to local stakeholders.